Aim of the project

 Understanding inequalities in health, and access to and outcomes of healthcare services, between ethnic groups relies upon high quality ethnicity coding in patient records.

-This project will examine the completeness, validity, and consistency of ethnicity coding within NHS health datasets in England (excluding GP records), in order to establish the extent and nature of data quality issues.
+This project is being undertaken in collaboration with the NHS Race and Health Observatory.
+We will examine the completeness, validity, and consistency of ethnicity coding within NHS health datasets in England (excluding GP records), in order to establish the extent and nature of data quality issues.
 This will provide the basis for action to improve data quality, and to inform more robust analysis and reporting of ethnic inequalities.

 Why it's important